Why Firewalls Aren't Enough to Combat Ransomware

 Given the complexity and time involved, it's no wonder that one estimate puts the number of firewall breaches due to firewall misconfiguration at 99 percent.

-How workload-based segmentation works
+How host-based segmentation works

 Rather than having to scramble to rewrite lists of rules during a ransomware attack, workload-based segmentation provides both proactive and reactive functions to help teams stay on top of threats.

-Workload-based segmentation lets security and IT teams see all communication flows and identify risk.
+Host-based segmentation lets security and IT teams see all communication flows and identify risk.

 Illumio provides an application dependency map of connections between networks, machines and workloads.
 Users can simply click on a link in the map to test and then apply a rule immediately across the environment.